nineslop/MathPC/README.md

    - Convert numbers between different number bases (from base 2 to 16) to decimal (base 10).

 5. **Physics**:
-   - **Kinematics**
-      - Calculate displacement, time, and speed for uniform motion.
-      - Compute velocity, displacement, initial velocity, and acceleration for uniformly accelerated motion.
+   - **Kinematics**: Calculate displacement, time, and speed for uniform motion, and velocity, displacement, initial velocity, and acceleration for uniformly accelerated motion.
-      - Solve equations relating velocity, acceleration, and displacement.
-   - **Dynamics**
-      - Apply Newton's Second Law to calculate force, mass, and acceleration.
+   - **Dynamics**: Use Newton's Second Law to find force, mass, and acceleration in a system.
-      - Support calculations for mass and acceleration based on given forces.
-   - **Motion and Velocity Relationships**
-      - Derive relationships between velocity, initial velocity, acceleration, and displacement.
-      - Compute values using advanced motion equations, including terminal velocity.
+   - **Motion and Velocity Relationships**: Derive and solve equations connecting velocity, acceleration, and displacement, including terminal velocity.
-   - **Friction Force**
-      - Calculate the force of friction based on the coefficient of friction and the normal force.
+   - **Friction Force**: Compute friction based on the coefficient of friction and normal force; solve for unknowns in friction-related problems.
-      - Determine the coefficient of friction or the normal force when the other values are known.
-      - Useful for solving problems involving objects in motion or at rest on surfaces with varying friction.
-   - **Work of Force**
-      - Calculate the work done by a force based on the force magnitude, displacement, and the angle between them.
+   - **Work of Force**: Calculate work done by a force, using magnitude, displacement, and the angle between them.
-      - Determine unknown variables such as force, displacement, or the angle based on known work values.
-      - Ideal for analyzing energy transfer in mechanical systems.
-   - **Power**
-      - Calculate the power output of a system based on work done and time taken.
+   - **Power**: Calculate power based on work and time, or determine work or time given power.
-      - Determine work done or time elapsed when the power is known.
-      - Supports solving problems in mechanics and electrical circuits.
-   - **Electrodynamics**
-      - Calculate current, voltage, or resistance in an electrical circuit using Ohm's Law.
+   - **Electrodynamics**: Solve for current, voltage, and resistance in circuits using Ohm's Law.
-      - Analyze relationships between these quantities for various circuit configurations.
-      - A foundational tool for solving electrodynamics problems.
-   - **Thermodynamics**
-      - Calculate the heat energy required or released based on specific heat capacity, mass, and temperature change.
+   - **Thermodynamics**: Calculate heat energy changes based on specific heat capacity, mass, and temperature change.
-      - Determine unknown properties such as specific heat capacity, mass, or temperature change in thermal systems.
-      - Essential for solving problems involving heat transfer and thermal energy storage.
-   - **Scalable Physics Constants**
-      - Incorporates predefined constants for accurate physical computations.
+   - **Mechanical vibrations and waves**: Analyze mechanical vibrations and wave properties.
+   - **Wavelength formula**: Calculate the wavelength of a wave based on frequency and wave speed.
+   - **Lens formula (thin lens)**: Apply the thin lens formula to solve optical problems involving lenses.

 6. **Function Graphing**:
    - (This module has been intended but not yet implemented in the provided code, the implementation will be with the OpenGL library).

-## Geometry Functions

-### 2D Shapes
-- Square:

-- Rectangle:

-- Triangle:

-- Circle:

-- Rhombus:

-- Parallelogram:

-- Trapezoid (Trapeze):

-- Polygon:

-- Ellipse:

-- Circle Sector:

-### 3D Shapes
-- Cube:

-- Rectangular Parallelepiped:

-- Cylinder:

-- Cone:

-- Torus:

 ## Physics constants